Oncology: Palliative care

-These issues are closely related to the patient's personality, religion, culture, and family life.
-Though these issues are complex and emotional, the answers are often achieved by the patient seeking counsel from trusted personal friends and advisors.
-It requires a degree of sensitivity and very good communication on the part of the oncology team to address these problems properly.

 Progress and research

 There is a tremendous amount of research being conducted, ranging from cancer cell biology, and radiation therapy to chemotherapy treatment regimens and optimal palliative care and pain relief.
 Next-generation sequencing and whole-genome sequencing have completely changed the understanding of cancers.
 Identification of novel genetic/molecular markers will change the methods of diagnosis and treatment, paving the way for personalized medicine.

 Therapeutic trials often involve patients from many different hospitals in a particular region.
 In the UK, patients are often enrolled in large studies coordinated by Cancer Research UK (CRUK), Medical Research Council (MRC), the European Organisation for Research and Treatment of Cancer (EORTC) or the National Cancer Research Network (NCRN).

 The most valued companies worldwide whose leading products are in Oncology include Pfizer (United States), Roche (Switzerland), Merck (United States), AstraZeneca (United Kingdom), Novartis (Switzerland) and Bristol-Myers Squibb (United States) who are active in the treatment areas Kinase inhibitors, Antibodies, Immuno-oncology and Radiopharmaceuticals.